bobbybudnick/SFS-Infrastructure/README.md

 Hosts phone
 Assists with development
 Does backend 3d models work
+Now directly monitors the CC as a transparent firewall
 The following describes operations but also shows how to use stunnel
 Runs CCTV stream - install stunnel 4 - move key to /etc/stunnel - create stunnel.conf
 Generate key - openssl req -new -x509 -nodes -out ~/STUNNEL.pem -keyout ~/STUNNEL.pem